 40 | Sleep Party People – We Were Drifting on a Sad Song

-There’s a distinct dream pop/shoegaze quality to Sleep Party People’s music, except the songs have a tendency to leap out of that box & into others with rock, electronic & even industrial leanings.
-It’s a highly stimulating combination of elements, preventing the music (& the listener) from ever becoming too comfortable, clearly emanating from an urge to experiment with familiar tropes.
+There’s a distinct dream pop/shoegaze quality to Sleep Party People’s music, except the songs have a tendency to leap out of that box and into others with rock, electronic and even industrial leanings.
+It’s a highly stimulating combination of elements, preventing the music (and the listener) from ever becoming too comfortable, clearly emanating from an urge to experiment with familiar tropes.
 Alongside the more effusive tracks, there are some beautifully intimate moments.

 [Insound | Soundcloud]

 Metric’s fifth album is “about forcing yourself to confront what you see in the mirror when you finally stand still long enough to catch a reflection […] about being able to identify the original in a long line of reproductions […] about what is real vs what is artificial”. i don’t know about that, but their brand of indie rocktronica is highly engaging – all the more so in a year that’s seen very few strong examples of the idiom.
 Metric are able to strike a balance between being edgy and twee that’s unusual and makes their songs a real break from the norm.